jakkkc/syriatel_Telecoms/README.md

 The dataset comprises detailed information on 3,333 customers, encompassing 21 attributes that provide insights into customer behavior, service usage, and interactions with Syriatel.

 ### Key Variables
-Customer Demographics: Includes state and area code.
+Customer Demographics: Information such as the customer's state and area code to identify geographic patterns.
-Service Plans: Includes international plans and voice mail plans.
+Service Plans: Details about customers' international plans and voice mail plans.
-Usage Metrics: Total minutes and calls during the day, evening, night, and international calls.
+Usage Metrics: Total minutes and calls during different times of the day and international calls.
-Customer Service Interactions: Number of calls to customer service.
+Customer Service Interactions: Number of calls to customer service, indicating potential issues or dissatisfaction.

 ### Distribution Insights
 Customer Service Calls: Skewed right, most values at 1.